matthewhall78/hello-world/resume.md

 ## Sr. Scrum Master:
 ### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Present

-- Transportation Fuels Reporting System (2 years in Agile, 2 yrs previous in waterfall)
+- Transportation Fuels Reporting System (Oct 2016 to present)
 	* Transitioned the project from a Waterfall development methodology to an Agile methodology
-	* Before we had a full time team assigned, the Product Owner and I performed all of the roles for the Scrum Team
-		- Created prototypes with the Product Owner
+	* Created prototypes with the Product Owner
-		- Developed the first set of screens using Bootstrap (HTML/CSS/JS)
+	* Developed the first set of screens using Bootstrap (HTML/CSS/JavaScript)
-		- Mentored 3 Product Managers in the Scrum Methodology
+	* Coached 3 Product Managers in the Scrum Methodology
-		- Completed 4 innovative procurements using the Code-with-Us program from BC Developers Exchange
+	* Conducted 4 innovative contract procurements using the Code-with-Us program from BC Developers Exchange
-		- Piloted the use of a software development coding challenge as part of an RFP for full stack developers
+	* Piloted the use of a software development coding challenge as part of an RFP for full stack developers
-		- Gained expertise in the use of related DevOps pipeline tools and Scrum tools
+	* Gained in depth knowledge of Continuous Integration and Continous Deployment
-		- Built a product roadmap and release roadmap for the completion of a Low Carbon Fuel Credit Trading system
+	* Built a product roadmap and release roadmap for the completion of a Low Carbon Fuel Credit Trading system
-		- Produced the [TFRS task board](https://trello.com/b/O9L8CXes/transportation-fuels-reporting-system) using Trello as a tool to assist with the facilitation of project planning sessions (Scrum ceremonies)
+	* Produced the [TFRS task board](https://trello.com/tfrs1) sprint planning and backlog refinement (Scrum ceremonies)
-		- Organizing System Documentation through the [project wiki](https://github.com/bcgov/tfrs/wiki/) in order to facilitate collaboration
-	* Now with a full development team in place I am able to focus on the [core responsibilities of the Scrum Master](http://www.scrumguides.org/scrum-guide.html#team-sm)
-		- Coach the Scrum team and Product Owner in Agile/Scrum values, principles and practices including the following:
+	* Organized Documentation on the [tfrs github wiki](https://github.com/bcgov/tfrs/wiki/)
+	* Facilitated planning, review and retrospective meetings adhering to Scrum values, principles and practices:
-			* User stories are focused on a feature, assigned story points and split to an appropriate size
+		- User stories are focused on a feature, assigned story points and split to an appropriate size
-			* Stories have automated tests written (Test Driven Development and Functional Testing)
+		- Stories have automated tests written (Test Driven Development and Functional Testing)
-			* Code changes link to user stories
+		- Code changes link to user stories
-			* Acceptance criteria are written and understood by the Product Owner
+		- Definition of done and acceptance criteria are written and understood by the Product Owner
-			* User Stories are assigned story points and labelled with a theme
-- Agile training and Lego4Scrum  (2 years)
+- Agile training and Lego4Scrum  (2016 to present)
-	* Facilitated 21 Lego4Scrum workshops (reaching over 300 individuals) with 4 more scheduled in July 2018 timeframe
+	* Facilitated 23 Lego4Scrum workshops (reaching over 350 individuals)
 	* Collaborated with the BC Developer's Exchange in the development of training curriculum for new agile teams
-	* Produced a collection of training materials and documentation to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
+	* Created an orientation package to assist new agile teams https://github.com/bcgov/agile-sdlc/wiki
-- Scrum Master Guild  (1 year)
+- Scrum Master Guild  (2017 to present)
 	* I reached out to all Scrum Master across government and extended an invite to form a Guild
-	* I established a regular meeting schedule and facilitated the first few until we established a rotating Chair
-	* Created a Trello Board to collect backlog items and discuss how we can all work together to produce solutions that would benefit all our projects
+	* I facilitate guild meetings and collaboratively create agendas

 ## Business Portfolio Manager, Business Analyst and Project Manager:
 ### Corporate Services for Natural Resources, Information Mgmt Branch – Apr 2007 to Jul 2017